eyalsk/FindAndReplaceRobot/docs/Language Specification.md

   * Defines two contextual keywords `@source` and `@target` that relate to the input that was passed through the pseudo constructor.
     * When an `Item` does not have a target and `@target` is specified it is an error.

-* `Text`

-  * Is a series of arbitrary Unicode characters.

-  * Can contain only intermediate spaces.

-  * Cannot have leading spaces as they are treated as indentations and as such are considered as `Subitem`s.

-  * Cannot have trailing spaces as they might get added for alignment and as such are considered insignificant whitespaces.

-  * Cannot be passed as an argument.

 ## Annotation